simesy/satis/README.md

 ### Use the GovCMS Drupal settings

-By requiring `govcms/scaffold-tooling` in your composer.json the standard settings for GovCMS, including defaults for hosting on the GovCMS platform, will be available in `vendor/govcms/scaffold-tooling/drupal`.
-See [settings.php](https://github.com/govCMS/govcms8-scaffold-paas/blob/develop/web/sites/default/settings.php) in the Drupal 8 scaffold for guidance on including these files.
+By requiring `govcms/scaffold-tooling` in your composer.json you can access GovCMS standard Drupal settings.
+The settings are available in `vendor/govcms/scaffold-tooling/drupal`.
+See [settings.php](https://github.com/govCMS/govcms8-scaffold-paas/blob/develop/web/sites/default/settings.php) in the Drupal 8 scaffold for guidance on using these files.

 ### Use the latest version of GovCMS